KTRBS/China-Brawl-CSV-helper/README.md

 ## How to Add to the Chinese Brawl Client

 ### iOS Instructions
-You will need **Filza** and the Chinese Brawl client installed on your device.
+You will need **Filza**, jb or torl store the Chinese Brawl client installed on your device.

 1. Move `ktr.csv` into Filza using the **Share > Copy to Filza** option.
 2. Open Filza and navigate to the following path: